databobek/RimworldBeyondOurReach/About/readme.md

 New functionalities introduced are mostly related to the Vanilla Expanded team's pipeline network, which is now the main way to interact with the Neutronium, which lore-wise is the center of the technological advancements in AotC.

 * Neutronium is produced in the Quasar Fabricator
-* You should use it to feed the Neutronium pipeline, which is built using Starsteel (again, lore accurate).
+* You should use it to feed the Neutronium pipeline, which is built using sunsteel (again, lore accurate).
 * Atomic Fabricator and the R.I.F.T.
 Fabricator no longer use Neutronium as ingredients, but use *nothing* as ingredients.
 This makes them follow the same logic as the ultimate workbench - the Utopia Device - which does not use ingredients either.
 * Atomic Fabricator recipes no longer take a constant amount of work to complete, they all vary and the speed is based on the old value of the amount of Neutronium used for a recipe.
 * All the recipes should now use the General Labor Speed as the base of the speed of creation.